awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

       ManagedPolicyArns:
         - 'arn:aws:iam::aws:policy/service-role/AmazonECSTaskExecutionRolePolicy'

-# These output values are will be available to service templates, given the
+# These output values are available to service templates, when given the
 # the 'environment' namespace, for example, environment.outputs.ClusterName.
 Outputs:
   ClusterName: